24 API Reference

 [pose channel scale-type]

 Set scale on a pose.
 Scale is plot-level – it applies across every panel.
-Accepts a type keyword or a scale spec map with :type, optional :domain, and optional :breaks (explicit tick locations).
+Accepts a type keyword or a scale spec map with :type, optional :domain, optional :breaks (explicit tick locations), and optional :labels (custom tick text paired with :breaks).
 On a composite pose the scale attaches to the root so every descendant leaf inherits it at plan time.

 Log scale: